-If you're creating a PowerPoint from full-screen images that you first designed in a graphical program like InDesign or Photoshop you need to follow this support article.
+When you're creating a PowerPoint presentation from full screen images that you have designed in a graphical program, such as InDesign or Photoshop, make sure to follow the steps of this support article.

 We strongly recommend to provide the slides with separate text and not to include them in the graphics.
-This way, you manage the text from within the PowerPoint.
+This way, you can easily manage the text from within the PowerPoint.

 All video files are supported in our plugin.

-However to respect the file size maximum of 120 MB, we advise to reduce video sizes to meet the requirements of mobile device.
-We recommend the free tool Handbrake to convert large videos to the MP4 format optimised for tablets.
+However to respect the file size maximum of 120 MB, we advise to reduce video sizes to meet the requirements of mobile devices.
+We recommend the free tool Handbrake to convert large videos to the MP4 format - optimized for tablets.

 All image files are supported in our plugin, but again: make sure you don't exceed the file size maximum due to the use of too large images.

-Although we do not advise too many animations as they distract attention during sales meetings, we do support several animations.
+Although we do not advise too much animation since it mostly distracts during sales meetings, we do support several of them.